mahabubacse/hms/index.md

 This is Doctor Login form.
 To login, the user must be filled the Required Information.
 The following image showing
 Procedures:
 1. Brows Hospital Management System website
-2. Click on Doctor menu
+2. Click on Doctor login
 3. Enter all required information and login

-**Below the registration form image, We described the code structure**
+**Below the Doctor login image, We described the code structure**
 ![doctor](https://user-images.githubusercontent.com/107234326/179829066-2532847f-a009-4aea-92d0-7e983ebdc1cf.png)

 <!DOCTYPE html>